 Blessing of the land

-Some images from the blessing of the land by mana whenua Ngāti Kauwhata.
+Blessing of the land by mana whenua Ngāti Kauwhata.

 Groundworks